llenotre/llenotre/README.md

-I'm a french software engineer born in Caen.
-I code since I'm 10 years old and I'm passionate about osdev and artificial intelligence.
+I'm a french software engineer.
+I started programming when I was 10 years old and I love osdev, system programming, Rust and mathematics.

-Currently writing my own operating system from scratch using the Rust language, just for fun 🙃
+Currently writing my own Unix-like operating system from scratch using the Rust language, just for fun 🙃

-Spoken languages:
-- Fluent: 🇫🇷🇬🇧
-- Intermediate level: 🇪🇸🇸🇪
-- Beginner level: 🇨🇳
-- Languages I'd like to learn one day: 🇩🇪🇮🇹🇺🇦
+Check out my [blog](https://blog.lenot.re) to stay tuned!